This page contains affiliate links. Please read our disclosure for more info.

 Price: US $140 with free shipping and 30-day return (prices vary by country)

-Buy From: Allbirds website in many countries including US, UK, Canada, Europe, Australia, and New Zealand
+Buy From: Allbirds website in many countries including US, UK, Canada, Europe, Australia, and New Zealand.
+Also on REI in limited colours.

 Allbirds Trail Runners Pros and Cons